Business Analytics: what they are and how they help a business

 2) Diagnostic Analytics

-Continuing our previous example, through this analysis we will look at why this seasonal demand for games is occurring.
+Continuing our previous example, through this analysis we will look at why this seasonal demand for games arises.

 That is, the data will be related to customer age, season, questionnaires, advertisements and so on.